Livaa/PHP-Custom-Datatypes/README.md

 ```

 Thanks to the ____toString()__ method, a custom datatype can behave as a string when needed.
-(It is important to understand that PDO will trigger it, so you can send directly your datatypes objects without the extra getValue() call inside your prepared requests.
+Note that PDO will trigger it, so you can directly send your datatypes objects into your prepared requests.
-it does help to make the code a bit cleaner)

 ```php
 $email  = new EmailAddress("sangoku@namek.com");